How the coronavirus has hit global sport - France 24

 CYCLING

 -- The UAE Tour's last two stages were abandoned with riders and teams subsequently quarantined in their Abu Dhabi hotels.
-The Gulf state announced six coronavirus cases linked to the abandoned cycling event -- two Russians, two Italians, one German and a Colombian had been infected.
+The Gulf state announced six coronavirus cases linked to the event -- two Russians, two Italians, one German and a Colombian.

--- Australian cycling team Mitchelton-Scott said they were pulling out of a series of major races including Paris-Nice and Milan-San Remo.
-The team will sit out races between March 4-22 in Italy (Strade Bianche, GP Industria, Tirreno-Adriatico, Milan-San Remo, Trofeo Binda), France (Paris-Nice), Belgium (Nokere) and the Netherlands (Ronde van Drenthe).
+-- The Strade Bianchi, the first big race of the Italian cycling season set for Saturday, was cancelled Thursday while teams such as Mitchelton, Ineos and Astana have pulled out of Sunday's Paris-Nice.

 TENNIS

--- The Davis Cup qualifiers between Italy and South Korea in Cagliari and Japan against Ecuador in Miki will be played without spectators.
+-- Friday and Saturday's Davis Cup qualifiers between Italy and South Korea in Cagliari and Japan against Ecuador in Miki will be played behind closed doors.

 BASKETBALL